weilingu/Brand-Logo-Component-Analysis/README.md

 # Logo-Feature-Component-Analysis

-This repository provides a way to parse components of a brand logo.
-It detects whetehr the logo contains the brand name, and what shapes the logo contains
+# Overview:
+This code allows you to extract features from a 2-D image.
+The preferred target images are brand logos.
+The output consists of information on:
+  1.	whether the logo contains the brand name.
+  2.	whether the logo contains letters other than the brand name
+  3.	what shape(s) the logo contains